 State Board of Pharmacy: Continuing Education

-(2) (a) The board may renew the license of a pharmacist who presents acceptable evidence that the pharmacist was unable to comply with subsection (1) of this section.
+- The Board may renew the license of a pharmacist who presents acceptable evidence that the pharmacist was unable to complete the required CE.

-(b) The board may grant a six-month compliance extension to pharmacists who are unable to comply with subsection (1) of this section.
+- The Board may grant a six-month extension to pharmacists who are unable to complete the required CE.

-(4) To qualify for continuing education credit, a program of continuing pharmaceutical education must be currently approved by the Accreditation Council on Pharmaceutical Education or an equivalent accrediting body as determined by the board.
+To qualify for CE credit, a program of continuing pharmaceutical education must be currently approved by the Accreditation Council on Pharmaceutical Education (ACPE) or an equivalent accrediting body as determined by the board.

 Each program of continuing pharmaceutical education must consist of at least one continuing education unit (CEU), which is one hour of participation in an organized continuing educational experience including: